seng637-summer/seng637-a1-chd-vicis/seng637-a1-team_number.md

 -    Regression testing was greatly streamlined because each group divided the list of issues and tested them separately.

 ### Lessons learned
+-    Exploratory testing takes far more critical thinking than MFT
+-   MFT is more efficient, less time consuming and less ambiguous when recording results than exploratory
 -    Establishing a specific outline for bug issues during the exploratory phase is crucial to avoid missing information when merging results from different pairs/groups.
 -    Regular communication between pair groups during exploratory sessions helps prevent significant discrepancies in issue descriptions before too many issues were logged.
 -    Extending the duration of exploratory testing beyond the suggested 30 minutes, as mentioned in the README, could have been beneficial, as it appeared to be the most productive testing phase